Will having anti-lock brakes affect insurance coverage?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Having anti-lock brakes may affect insurance coverage, in a positive way because according to the National Highway Traffic Safety Administration, anti-lock brakes or ABS, add an additional layer of protection while operating a motor vehicle.
+Having anti-lock brakes may affect insurance coverage, in a positive way because according to the National Highway Traffic Safety Administration, anti-lock brakes or ABS brakes, add an additional layer of protection while operating a motor vehicle.

 If you want great car insurance rates, enter your ZIP code into the FREE tool by clicking here right away!